stoneshaq/EarthquakeAlarm/README.md

 ## EarthquakeAlarm
-Get notifications from the moment you set formed by the provinces and the earthquakes in Turkey and examine violence.
+Get notifications from the moment you set formed by the provinces and the earthquakes in Turkey and examine scale.

 ## Contact Me
 [★ instagram/dxgokhan](https://www.instagram.com/dxgokhan/)     [★ twitter/dxgokhan](https://twitter.com/dxgokhan)